-While some device clouds are provided only from within more full-featured app development and testing platforms, this offering from Atlanta-based startup Kobitron Inc. is all about device testing.
+While some device clouds are provided only from within more full-featured app development and testing platforms, this offering from Atlanta-based startup Kobiton Inc. is all about device testing.

-- Company's Service Description: Kobitron is a mobile cloud platform that enables users to perform manual or automated testing on physical iOS and Android devices.
+- Company's Service Description: Kobiton is a mobile cloud platform that enables users to perform manual or automated testing on physical iOS and Android devices.

 - Pricing: Three plans are available: Indie, $10/month or $100 annually; Team, $199/month or $2,000 annually; Growing Biz, $499/month or $5,000 annually.
 A 15-day trial for all is available.

 - Available Devices: 160 devices are available in several families, including iPhone7, Google Pixel, Galaxy S7 Edge and iPads.

 - Notes: It supports Web automation or manual testing of Web, native and hybrid apps.
 All devices are real, no emulators.
 Devices can't be used to make phone calls or send SMS messages, but device cameras can be used.
 Application files up to 500 MB are supported.
 Automatically created activity logs provide detailed reports and screenshots of issues in real time so developers can release apps sooner.
 Developers can manage and access internal devices anytime, anywhere.